postmanlabs/labs-docs/v6/postman/sending_api_requests/proxy.md

 System proxy settings are enabled by default.
 Any request made through Postman will go through the system proxy.

 You can turn this setting on and off using the toggle switch.
 When turned off, all the requests are made directly.
 However, regardless of the proxy setting in the app, Postman will still use the system proxy if there is an environment variable set.

 [![system proxy](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/proxy_system.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/proxy_system.png)

-**NOTE:** If the **System Proxy** and the **Custom Proxy** are both turned on, then the **Custom Proxy** will take precedence.
+**Note:** If the **System Proxy** and the **Custom Proxy** are both turned on, then the **Custom Proxy** will take precedence.